Danielle howell, psy.d.

 Each of us has a powerful and uniquely complex story, and healing looks different for everyone.
 Therapy can be a space for us to understand our stories, make new meanings, and write new chapters in our lives.

-I am a graduate student earning my doctorate in Clinical Psychology at The Wright Institute.
-I have experience working with children, adolescents, young adults, and families, and have trained in community mental health clinics, public schools, university campuses, and the juvenile legal system.
-I have worked with individuals, groups, and families who are dealing with depression, anxiety, complex trauma, stress, and substance use.
-I work primarily from a multicultural, social justice, and relational therapy orientation, but often utilize mindfulness and cognitive-behavioral therapies such as DBT.
+I received my doctorate in Clinical Psychology at The Wright Institute in Berkeley, CA. I have experience working with adolescents, young adults, and families, and have trained in community mental health clinics, public schools, university campuses, the juvenile incarceration system, and private practice.
+I have worked with individuals, groups, and families who are experiencing depression, anxiety, complex trauma, stress, and substance use, and I have also worked with clients navigating identity development, life transitions, and grief and loss.
+I work from an integrative perspective and draw from relational psychodynamic, humanistic, narrative, feminist, cognitive behavioral, mindfulness-based, and dialectical behavioral therapies.
+I believe in finding what works best for you and your goals and co-creating a space that honors you in your fullness.

 My hope for my clients is that they foster greater self-compassion and gain the tools to live a life of inner harmony.
+It is a great honor to accompany you as you embark upon this courageous journey.
 Within the therapeutic process, I hope to work with you to create a path towards healing, growth, and a richer and more powerful life.